HoneypotToken/How-to-create-Honeypot-Token/Guide to creating normal token.md

 Get free Normal token smart contract code: https://ethercodeinnovation.com/regular-code/

+Telegram: @ethercode7
-For any questions or individual orders, please write to: ethercodeinnovation7@gmail.com We will develop a custom smart contract according to your requirements.
+For individual orders, you can also contact: ethercodeinnovation7@gmail.com We will develop a custom smart contract according to your requirements